microsoft/ai-developer/Labs/ai-develeper-combine.md

     >**Note**: Please refer the screenshots to locate the code in proper position that helps you to avoid indentation error.

-1. In case you encounter any indentation error, use the code from the following URL:
+5. In case you encounter any indentation error, use the code from the following URL and save the file:

      ```
       https://raw.githubusercontent.com/CloudLabsAI-Azure/ai-developer/refs/heads/prod/CodeBase/c%23/lab-03_geo_coding.cs
      ```

-1. Save the file.
-1. Right click on `Dotnet>src>Aspire>Aspire.AppHost` **(1)** in the left pane and select **Open in Integrated Terminal (2)**.
+6. Right click on `Dotnet>src>Aspire>Aspire.AppHost` **(1)** in the left pane and select **Open in Integrated Terminal (2)**.

       ![](./media/image_040.png)

-1. Use the following command to run the app:
+7. Use the following command to run the app:

      ```
       dotnet run
      ```
-1. Open a new tab in the browser and navigate to the link for **blazor-aichat** i.e **https://localhost:7118/**
+8. Open a new tab in the browser and navigate to the link for **blazor-aichat** i.e **https://localhost:7118/**

-1. Submit the following prompt:
+9. Submit the following prompt:

      ```
       What are the geo-coordinates for Tampa, FL
      ```
-1. Since the AI has the **Geocoding Plugin**, it will be able to provide real-time information, you will get a response similar to the following:
+10. Since the AI has the **Geocoding Plugin**, it will be able to provide real-time information, you will get a response similar to the following:

      ```
       The geo-coordinates for Tampa, FL are: